 Topping the list has got to be the Land Down Under where a sunny lifestyle and laid-back surfer culture meet modern cities and sprawling botanical parks.
 Australia has long been a favourite amongst travellers looking for sunnier climes but without giving up cosmopolitan living.
 Thriving cafe culture and an appreciation for outdoor pursuits particularly appeal to students looking to relocate.

 Favourite destinations include foodie Melbourne, tropical Cairns, and cultural heavyweight, Sydney.
 Your best bet for moving here is to sort out your visa well ahead of time and secure a job offer before you apply.
 In particular look for industries where there are skills shortages.
+And when it comes time to move, our service shipping to Australia from UK can help ease the journey.

 Whether you’re heading to San Francisco’s artsy Mission District, the Big Apple for work opportunities, or exploring the Nashville music scene – America has a huge amount to offer.
 If you’re worried about how to live abroad, America is a tried and tested route.